GGonryun/kafra/README.md

 ## Quick Start (On-Premises Setup)

-### Method 1: Single Binary Bootstrap (Recommended)
+### Recommended Installation Process

-The easiest way to set up P0 SSH Agent on an on-premises node:
+The complete setup process for P0 SSH Agent on an on-premises node:

 ```bash
 # 1. Download or build the binary